 - Capacity : 27 passengers upstairs, 21 downstairs

-ST922 is the sole survivor of a Tilling ST with open staircase and entered service with Thomas Tilling, a prolific south London operator, in November 1930.
-The bus was taken into London Transport stock with the formation of that company in 1933.
+ST922 is the sole survivor of a Tilling ST with open staircase and entered service with Thomas Tilling, a major south London operator, in November 1930.
+The bus was taken into London Passenger Transport Board stock with the formation of the Board in 1933.

 Later it was kept at Tunbridge Wells garage as a “Guard Room” from August-December 1940, and then sent on loan to the Birmingham & Midland Motor Omnibus Co, Smethwick from December 1941 to November 1944.
 On return to London, it stayed in service until the end of 1946.

-In 2016 it was repainted in Thomas Tilling livery making its first public appearance at the open day at Bromley Garage, its first home when new.
+In 2016 it was repainted in original Thomas Tilling livery, making its first public appearance at the open day at Bromley Garage, its first home when new.